DelazJ/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 location, the label with the higher priority will be displayed and the others will be left out.

-.. _`label_obstacles`:
+.. _`labels_obstacles`:

 Obstacles
 .........

-An obstacle is a feature QGIS tries as far as possible to not place labels over.
+An obstacle is a feature QGIS does not place labels or diagrams over.
+Every feature is assigned a priority rank and assigned an obstacle weight and the higher th
 From the :guilabel:`Obstacles` frame, you can manage the covering relation between labels and features.